shpaw415/bunext/README.md

 - Fix Css auto imports for dynamic segments
 - Auto import CSS render the css at first load suppressing the flickering effect on a direct access or first load

+## 0.9.4

+- Fix Css not imported on direct access for the css present on the Page element. ( worked for layouts )
+- SVG and CSS file are typed correctly
+- NEW FEATURE: "use static" directive at the top of a file
+  - cache the page for a specific pathname even with dynamic segments
+    - exemple for /a/path/[id] will cache /a/path/1 and /a/path/2
+    - it can be revalidate
+- Code Cleaned in the router.
+- fetch caching stronger